Active Directory One is a vertical software for managing user accounts and Active Directory groups.

-Project editing can be done on a single record or multiple records using the Values window.
+Project editing can be done on a single record or multiple records using the Set values window.
 This window, in addition to allowing simultaneous action on multiple records, allows you to simplify the creation of a new user or group, reset fields to the default value, or apply specific formatting rules at the attribute level.

-The attributes with their formatting rules and default values can be fully customized through the Manage Columns dialog box.
+The attributes with their formatting rules and default values can be fully customized through the Manage Attributes dialog box.
 All Active Directory attributes are supported, including custom ones.
 Active Directory One creates at user or group level-specific additional attributes marked with the Extra_ prefix that allows further functionality without adding or modifying the Active Directory schema.

 For the string attributes used to contain paths in the file system, a special Data Folder rule can be applied that describes the access permissions of that path, subsequently, when stored, the Data Folder settings are applied.
 For example, these rules enable you to create folders in the file system referring to a security group or to create link structures that point straight to users’ folders.